TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cloud-hosted/tti-join-server/_index.md

 Each Cloud cluster contains a Join Server for convenience.
 Instead of the Join Server in a cluster, you can also use The Things Join Server: a dedicated LoRaWAN Join Server which supports interoperability with other Network Servers and supports pre-provisioned secure elements.

-The addresses where you can reach your The Things Industries Cloud network consist of the tenant ID and `join.cloud.thethings.industries`.
+The addresses where you can reach your {{% tts %}} Cloud network consist of the tenant ID and `join.cloud.thethings.industries`.

 You can update the examples below with your tenant ID and cluster ID by filling them here.